M-H-Chang/language-suggester/README.md

 * _Copy clone link_
 * _Access local repository and which directory you want to clone from_
 * _Gitclone_
+* _Open cloned folder and open index.html in browser_
 * _Modify as necessary_

 _You do not need to run a server to run this application.
 No databases need to be set.
 This is a single repository that you need to access and you do not need any other application to run the webpage._